Disney's All-Star Movies Resort

-Disney's All-Star Movies Resort is a hotel within the Walt Disney World Resort in Lake Buena Vista, Florida.
+Disney's All-Star Movies Resort is a hotel within the Walt Disney World Resort in Osceola County, Florida.
 It is one of five resorts in the Value category, alongside Disney's All-Star Sports Resort, Disney's All-Star Music Resort, Disney's Pop Century Resort, and Disney's Art of Animation Resort.
 Located in the southern portion of the Walt Disney World property near Disney's Animal Kingdom, the resort features a Disney movie theme with 1,920 rooms.
 The property is decorated with oversized icons from Disney films, including the Fantasia Pool, a Mighty Ducks-themed Duck Pond Pool, Herbie from The Love Bug, puppies from One Hundred and One Dalmatians, and characters from Pixar’s Toy Story.
 Like other Value resorts, it includes a large food court and a poolside bar.

 Most rooms have two queen beds, with a limited number featuring king-size beds.
 Accessible rooms for guests with disabilities are available.
 Each room includes irons, ironing boards, mini-refrigerators, hair dryers, and in-room safes.

 Construction for the All-Star Resort complex began in November 1992, with Arquitectonica of Miami as the architect.
-Disney’s All-Star Movies Resort, the third in the All-Star series, opened on January 15, 1999, following Disney's All-Star Sports Resort and Disney's All-Star Music Resort.
+Disney's All-Star Movies Resort, the third in the All-Star series, opened on January 15, 1999, following Disney's All-Star Sports Resort and Disney's All-Star Music Resort.
 The 101 Dalmatians and Mighty Ducks sections opened first on January 15, 1999, followed by Fantasia and The Love Bug in March 1999, and Toy Story in April 1999.